Analyst Relations Training

 Delegates will end the training day by crafting an analyst relations’ strategy.

-During the day, delegates will scrutinise c70 industry analyst companies active worldwide including 451 Research, Forrester Research, Gartner, IDC, iDate, Ovum, Pierre Audoin Consultants (PAC), Strategy Analytics, Tekplus, to name a few.
+During the day, delegates will scrutinise c70 industry analyst companies active worldwide including 451 Research, Forrester Research, Gartner, IDC, iDate, Omdia, Pierre Audoin Consultants (PAC), Strategy Analytics, Tekplus, to name a few.

 Ms Kim Crosby, formerly of key analyst companies the Hewson Group and IDC.